Agreement

 Digital signing requires the highest level of trust and security.

-sproof is 100% compliant with national and international regulations and guidelines for digital signatures and digital signature tools.
+sproof is 100% compliant with national or international regulations and guidelines for digital signatures and digital signature tools.

 GDPR